ViaSett: Stage 5

 64.06: Vicosoprano - Chiavenna

-With our new acoustic hiking guide, you will learn interesting facts about nature and culture, history, and legends along the Via Sett.
+With our new audio hiking guide, you can learn interesting facts about nature and culture, history and legends along the Via Sett.

 Hidden Gem

-The Via Sett is accessible from mid June to mid October, depending on weather conditions.
-The approximately 93 km long long-distance hike from Chur (CH) to Chiavenna (IT) can be completed in 6 or 7 daily stages.
+The Via Sett can be hiked from mid-June to mid-October, depending on weather conditions.
+The 93 km long hike from Chur (CH) to Chiavenna (IT) can be hiked in 6 or 7 daily stages.
 The average walking time per day is 4 - 7 hours.

 Tour-Explorer